studio art

 Frequently Asked Questions

 Before they enter Deerfield, all new students are required to take a math placement test to determine an appropriate class.
 Students who have already taken a language they wish to continue studying at Deerfield will take a placement test to determine what level class they should take.
-If the placement in either department is deemed inappropriate after the student arrives, then the section teacher may suggest a change of level.
-Students may also request such a change and should consult with their teacher and their academic advisor before contacting the Dean of Studies.
+If the placement in either department is deemed inappropriate after the student arrives, then the teacher may suggest a change of level.
+Students may also request such a change if they feel they are misplaced, and should consult with their teacher and their academic advisor before contacting the Dean of Studies.

-Study abroad is available to all students from their sophomore to senior years, although typically students who choose to go abroad will do so during their junior year.
+Study abroad and term-away opportunities are available to students through approved, partnered-programs.
+Study abroad is available in 10th through 12th grade, but typically students who choose to go abroad will do so during their junior year.
+Read more about off-campus study opportunities online here.

+Yes.
 In order to garner Honors distinction a student must have a cumulative term average above 90.0%.
 High Honors requires an average of 93.0% or above.
-Exemplary students with a grade point average of 92.0 or higher may qualify for admission to the Cum Laude Society, a national honor society.
+You can read more about Deerfield’s honor roll online here.

-Because of its commitment to rigorous academics, Deerfield offers a wide range of accelerated and Advanced Placement courses.
-All of Deerfield’s classes are appropriately challenging, but AP and accelerated courses provide an extra challenge for ambitious students.
+Because of its commitment to high-quality academics, Deerfield offers a wide range of rigorous courses.
+All of Deerfield’s classes are appropriately challenging, but courses designated as “honors,” “accelerated,” or “AP” provide an extra challenge for ambitious students.

-All students are assigned a faculty advisor at the beginning of their time at Deerfield.
-After their first year students may choose a new advisor, or continue with their original one, depending on the relationships they have developed with Deerfield’s faculty.
+All students are assigned a faculty advisor by late summer before they start school.
+After their first year, students may choose a new advisor, or continue with their original advisor, depending on the relationships they have developed with Deerfield’s faculty.
 Advisors are responsible for submitting course requests and writing an advisor report every term.
-They are available for any questions a student may have and are involved in every major academic or athletic decision a student makes while at Deerfield.
-In addition, faculty eat lunch with their advisees every Thursday and may schedule outside events for their advisees.
-Advisors are a key component of the Deerfield experience, as they provide guidance and friendship to students throughout their time at Deerfield.
+They are available for questions a student may have and are involved in every major academic, co-or extra-curricular decision a student makes while at Deerfield.
+In addition, faculty eat lunch with their advisees every Thursday and may schedule other meetings for their advisees.
+Advisors are a key component of the Deerfield experience, as they provide guidance and support to students throughout their time at Deerfield.

 Contact Academics